tony-xlh/expo-document-scanner/README.md

 It can scan documents via cameras or physical document scanners.

-[Dynamsoft Document Normalizer](https://www.dynamsoft.com/document-normalizer/docs/core/introduction/) is used to detect the document boundaries and crop the document image via the camera and [Dynamic Web TWAIN](https://www.dynamsoft.com/web-twain/overview) is used to connect to document scanners.
+[Dynamsoft Document Normalizer](https://www.dynamsoft.com/document-normalizer/docs/core/introduction/) is used to detect the document boundaries and crop the document image via the camera and [Dynamic Web TWAIN](https://www.dynamsoft.com/web-twain/overview)'s [REST API](https://www.dynamsoft.com/web-twain/docs/indepth/development/restful.html) is used to connect to document scanners.

 Demo video: